I’m a morning person.

 7. Devise a morning schedule where there are designated jobs for everybody to do on waking.
 Micromanagement is inefficient and it shows lack of trust.
 Sit down with your children and explain to them what you expect of them in the mornings.

 - Get dressed

 - Put pyjamas where they live (if everything has a home then it’s much easier to get your hands on it again when you need to)

 - Emptying dishwasher and reloading after breakfast (would it help to know that this only takes 6 minutes)

 - Helping prepare breakfast or if you are big enough getting your own breakfast

 - Get something out of the freezer for dinner.
 Vanderkam writes in the book not to over think dinner as it’s about spending time together as a family, not to be Delia in the kitchen, although some of you may enjoy cooking and your kids may like to be a part of that.

 9. Set a second alarm by which time your children need to have their coats and shoes on and be ready to go.
 Have a spot by the door where everything goes.
 By that I mean mobile phones, keys, shoes, book bags, PE kits etc. Then you are under no pressure to worry about time escaping.
-I keep my eye on the clock in the mornings as being late is one of my pet hates.
 You can keep giving them time checks and have a countdown if your children like to know what’s coming next (most of them do).